Intrinsic isometries in Euclidean space

 \section{Introduction}

-The \emph{intrinsic isometries} are defined in section~\ref{preliminaries}; it is a variation of notion of \emph{path isometry}, i.e. map which preservs the lengths of curves.
+The \emph{intrinsic isometries} are defined in Section~\ref{preliminaries}; it is a variation of notion of \emph{path isometry}, that is a map that preserves the lengths of curves.
 Any intrinsic isometry is a path isometry, the converse does not hold in general.